Canva vs PowerPoint: Summary

 PowerPoint overview and features

 PowerPoint is a powerful presentation tool that helps you create professional presentations from scratch or with the help of premade templates and themes.
-It was launched in the 1990s and is still the most popular presentation tools today.
+It was launched in the 1990s and is still today’s most popular presentation tool.

 Here are some of the PowerPoint features that make it an excellent presentation tool: